thorasine/ssc-flairbot/README.md

 This repository is the source of a site meant be used by [/r/summonerschool](https://reddit.com/r/summonerschool) to add verified ranked flairs to contributors.
 The purpose of this project was to practice Full Stack Development along with [Spring](https://spring.io/) (as it is my first Spring project).

-**Configuration**
+**Install and Configuration**

-Import the dependencies through Maven and have a mySQL database running and the dev must also create and fill in the following files with the necessary credentials:
+The app uses **Maven** and requires a mySQL database running.
+The dev must also create and fill in the following files with the necessary credentials:
 * [application.yml](https://github.com/thorasine/ssc-flairbot/blob/master/src/main/resources/application.yml.example)
 * [SecretFile.java](https://github.com/thorasine/ssc-flairbot/blob/master/src/main/java/ssc_flairbot/SecretFile.java.example)

 The following REST APIs are used:
 * [Riot Games API](https://developer.riotgames.com/): Used to access the user's in-game ranks.
 * [Reddit API](https://www.reddit.com/dev/api/):      Used for OAuth2 authorization and to manage user's reddit flairs.
 These are two separate entities, both require their own separate keys.

+More configuration can be adjusted in [Configuration.java](https://github.com/thorasine/ssc-flairbot/blob/master/src/main/java/ssc_flairbot/Configuration.java) file.

 ## What's this all about?